 Will all classes be held at the same venue or are we expected to travel to different locations for some classes?

 All classes will be held at the institute.
 Students may have to travel to attend some meetings or seminars in other places as and when the need arises.

 Can we issue fatwa’s after completing this class?

 The course is designed to train in issuing fatwas.
-All students who graduate with an ijaza and whose competency is recognized by our panel of senior muftis will be authorised to do so.
+All students who graduate with an ijaza, remain in training practice for a few years and whose competency is recognized by our panel of senior muftis will be authorised to do so.